rizinorg/book/src/configuration/global_variables.md

  **Printing Global Variables**

  `avgp <name>` reads memory at the address of the specified global variable and displays its current value.
- >In debug mode → shows the value at the current breakpoint.

- >Without debugging → shows the value stored in the binary.

  **Changing Variable Type**